-More frequently at Global OHS, we are receiving requests from companies for ‘wellbeing days’ and ad hoc ‘Know your Numbers Sessions’.
+More frequently at Global OHS, we are receiving requests from companies for ‘employee health and wellbeing days’ and ad hoc ‘Know your Numbers Sessions’.
 To be rather frank, these requests are often poorly thought through and in essence is simply a perfunctory measure aimed at satisfying a well-intended notion to address organisational wellbeing.

 Wellbeing is not only just about feeling good but also about the ability to function well – taking account of a person’s life experiences when compared against their life circumstances and weighted against the current social norms and values.